Planning a Trip to Taxco: The Silver-Lined Vacation You Never Knew You Needed

 Getting There: The Road to Silver Town

 The journey to Taxco begins in Mexico City, with the 170-mile trip taking approximately three hours by car or bus.
-Direct buses depart regularly from Mexico City’s southern terminal (Terminal Sur) for the budget-friendly price of $15-20 USD one-way.
+Direct buses depart regularly from Mexico City’s southern terminal (Terminal Sur) for the budget-friendly price of $15-20 USD one-way, making it an excellent jumping-off point for exploring other colonial gems like San Miguel de Allende and its many attractions.
 These buses offer surprisingly comfortable seats and often feature entertainment systems that exclusively play dubbed American action movies from 2007.

 For those whose Spanish vocabulary consists entirely of “cerveza” and “gracias,” private transfer services provide door-to-door transportation for $120-180 USD.
 This might seem steep until you compare it to Manhattan Uber surge pricing, at which point it begins to seem like the travel bargain of the century.